smerfik22/nurkowanie/README.md

 Simple script for diving mask made by Smerfik

+UPDATE v1
+- Script removes mask from player inventory after using it second time

 installation:
 - Add script into your resource folder
 - Add item `nurek` to items in data base